 Government bonds are the securities issued by the central government.
-The central government pays the bondholders interests on the securities on a semiannual basis, except for short-term bonds and redeems the principal amount at maturity (i.e., redemption).
-The JGBs currently issued can be classified into six categories: short-term (1-Year Bonds); medium-term (2-Year and 5-Year Bonds); long-term (10-Year Bonds); super long-term (20-Year, 30-Year and 40-Year Bonds); Inflation-Indexed Bonds (10-Year Bonds); and JGBs for Retail Investors (3-Year Fixed-Rate, 5-Year Fixed-Rate and 10-Year Floating-Rate Bonds).
+The central government pays the bondholders interests on the securities on a semiannual basis except for short-term bonds, and redeems the principal amount at maturity (i.e., redemption).
+The JGBs planned to be issued in FY2021 can be classified into six categories: short-term (6-Month and 1-Year Bonds); medium-term (2-Year and 5-Year Bonds); long-term (10-Year Bonds); super long-term (20-Year, 30-Year and 40-Year Bonds); Inflation-Indexed Bonds (10-Year Bonds); and JGBs for Retail Investors (3-Year Fixed-Rate, 5-Year Fixed-Rate and 10-Year Floating-Rate Bonds).